Pyleks/Milestone-Project-3/README.md

 3. Give it a name and choose your region.
 4. Click Create App.
 5. Find your App name on the dash board, and enter.
-6. Click Settings, and locate Config Vars, and fill in like shown below.
+6. Click Settings, and locate Config Vars, and fill in like shown below (Just edit out the placeholder text).

 | Key        | Value           |